Asymptotic behaviour of the fractional Heston model: Proofs

-Assume $\kappa=0$.
-In this case, one could of course use the closed-form expression of the moment generating function given in Remark~\ref{rem:Explicitkappa0}.
-However, we believe our proof above sheds some light (see also Remark~\ref{rem:kappanotzero}) on the $\kappa\ne 0$ case.
+One could use the explicit knowledge of the moment generating function in Remark~\ref{rem:Explicitkappa0} to compute its limiting behaviour.
+However, we follow a different route here, which we can adapt later to the $\kappa>0$ case.
 The function $B$ is the solution of the ODE

 with boundary condition $B(0) =0$.
 Let $\zeta:=\frac{u(1-u)}{2\Gamma(d+2)}$, and consider the ansatz $B(t)=\sum \limits_{i\geq 1} \alpha_i \zeta^i t^{id+2i-1}$, for some sequence of real numbers $(\alpha)_{i\geq 1}$.
 Therefore